 “Color vision used for something other than color perception was the most exciting part for me.”

 “So little is known about rare retinal circuitry that it was possible to find a new blue cone cell.
-She said there is a lot more to be discovered about how blue cone cells are projecting to other areas of the brain.”
+She said there is much more to be discovered about how blue cone cells are projecting to other brain areas.”

 Corresponding author Jay Neitz, professor of ophthalmology at the UW School of Medicine, a scientist at the UW Medicine Eye Institute, and a well-known color vision researcher, said, “While sunrise light, blue light, and seasonal affective disorder (SAD) light have all tried to capture benefits of natural light, they haven’t been that effective because they are missing key science data.
 The science behind SAD light, for example, is to make light hundreds of times brighter than normal light to stimulate melanopsin.”